sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 ### Upload Direct Routing numbers to your tenant

 Uploading your Direct Routing phone numbers to Microsoft's telephone number management inventory is optional.

-If you upload phone numbers to Microsoft's telephone number management inventory, the numbers are in scope when using the PowerShell command [Get-CsPhoneNumberAssignment](https://learn.microsoft.com/en-us/powershell/module/teams/get-csphonenumberassignment), and also viewable in Teams admin center > Phone Numbers.
+If you upload phone numbers to Microsoft's telephone number management inventory, the numbers are in scope when using the PowerShell command [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment), and also viewable in Teams admin center > Phone Numbers.

+If you don't upload the phone numbers, you can still assign numbers to users.
+Assigning a number to a user automatically uploads the number to Microsoft's telephone number maangement inventory if it is not already there.

 To upload Direct Routing telephone numbers to Microsoft's telephone number management inventory, see the following PowerShell command: [New-CsOnlineDirectRoutingTelephoneNumberUploadOrder](/powershell/module/teams/new-csonlinedirectroutingtelephonenumberuploadorder).

 Uploading the numbers is an asynchronous operation.
-To see the status of your upload order, see the following PowerShell command: [Get-CsOnlineTelephoneNumberOrder](https://learn.microsoft.com/en-us/powershell/module/teams/get-csonlinetelephonenumberorder).
+To see the status of your upload order, see the following PowerShell command: [Get-CsOnlineTelephoneNumberOrder](/powershell/module/teams/get-csonlinetelephonenumberorder).

 > [!NOTE]
-> Whenever porting Direct Routing numbers, in addition to unassigning the numbers from the users, the numbers must be released from Microsoft's telephone number management inventory.
-After unassigning the numbers from the users and prior to your number port event, use the PowerShell command [New-CsOnlineTelephoneNumberReleaseOrder](https://learn.microsoft.com/en-us/powershell/module/teams/new-csonlinetelephonenumberreleaseorder) to make the DR numbers available for porting.
+> Whenever porting Direct Routing numbers to other Teams PSTN connectivity options, in addition to unassigning the numbers from the users, the numbers must be released from Microsoft's telephone number management inventory.
+After unassigning the numbers from the users and prior to your number port event, use the PowerShell command [New-CsOnlineTelephoneNumberReleaseOrder](/powershell/module/teams/new-csonlinetelephonenumberreleaseorder) to make the DR numbers available for porting.

 You can configure the phone number by using the Teams admin center or by using Teams PowerShell.